dbsloan/pcs_mpest/README.md

 Perl - The provided Perl script should be called by users (pcs_mpest.pl).
 Perl is pre-installed in most Mac OSX and Linux distributions.

 MP-EST - The Perl script calls [MP-EST](http://faculty.franklin.uga.edu/lliu/mp-est), which must be installed, and the user must provide the full path and file name for the MP-EST executable.
-The script has been tested with MP-EST v1.5 but would likely work with other versions.
+The script has been tested with MP-EST v1.5 and v2.0 but would likely work with other versions.

 ## Running pcs_mpest.pl: